12 Ways 2022

 Energy Fund - $9,550 Goal

 CCM also incorporates a battery storage system into its power supply.
 Whenever the generator or EDH is running, those batteries are charging to help cut fuel costs and provide lasting power for essentials such as frozen perishables and lights.
 With the installation of a solar panel system this year, we are able to utilize power from the sun as well, which has helped tremendously to save on diesel.
 However, our mountain location also brings with it many days without much sun, at which time, we rely on the generator.

 The generator requires a gallon of fuel per hour, and both generator and batteries require preventative maintenance.
-The annual estimated of cost for the entire power supply system is $8,000.
+The annual estimated of cost for the entire power supply system is $9,550.

 This mom fund is to give Joyce the budget to encourage her to care for her physical and mental health needs.
 This might look like meeting up with a friend for a guilt free lunch or coffee, getting a gym membership, watching a pay per view hockey game, springing for that imported container of blueberries, purchasing new gardening supplies or getting a massage.